 Southwest Bacon Frittata with peppers is a quick and easy weeknight dinner or brunch recipe that’s ready in under 30 minutes.

 A Frittata is like a fancy omelette, but instead of being folded over, it is left open-faced.
-I actually like this better because you can see exactly what is in it!
-I remember the first time I made a Frittata…total FAIL!
-Let’s just say that forgetting to cure the cast iron skillet was a huge rookie mistake.
+I love serving this oven baked frittata this way because you can see exactly what’s in it!

-Cooking the bacon first really helped because it provided the grease for the pan.
-No forgetting this time!
-To make the vegetables and chilies taste incredible, they are cooked in the bacon grease before the eggs are added.
-This dish is a little bit spicy, but it is not hot.
+Cooking the bacon adds so much flavor.
+The bacon grease is used to cook the rest of the veggies.
+The vegetables and chilies taste so incredible because they’re cooked in the bacon grease before the eggs are added.
+This dish is a little bit spicy, but it’s not too hot.
 The canned chilies have just a little heat so just about anyone will enjoy this frittata.